ENTRY DEAdline: september 2nd

 This is a creative editing competition.
 Effects work has become a tool of the editor and can enhance your work.
 Keep in mind, however, that the core of the competition is CREATIVE EDITING.

 In the case of silent films, all sound (effects and music) must be eliminated.
 In the case of sound films, you can retain the original dialogue if you choose, but original sound effects and music must be replaced and re-designed by you.
 It is understood that this is a technological challenge to achieve.
-You can also replace the dialogue - either re-recording the original, or writing new dialogue to dub into the scene.
+You can also replace the dialogue - either re-recording the original or writing new dialogue to dub into the scene.
 Do not mimic the original sound design.
 Your new sound design should feel as different from the original as possible, in essence “change its context and/or intent”.
 You are not mimicking, duplicating or aping what has been done already.
 You are creating something new.
 It doesn’t have to reference the original story.
-It can be its own thing.

 How long can the Opening Title Sequence be?